LeandroSWR/InterviewTask/README.md

 - [X] Create the project.
 - [X] Create the player movement.
 - [X] Create a basic interaction system.
+- [X] Add player sprites and animations.
+- [X] Create a controller to handle the player animations.
-- [ ] Add 2D assets to complement the game.
+- [ ] Add other 2D assets to complement the game.
 - [ ] Create the store using UI.
 - [ ] Allow the player to purchase clothes.
 - [ ] Allow the player to dress said clothes.